 This dewy-looking, candlelit glow is completely unfiltered and thanks largely to a powder highlight, believe it or not.
 Although my fresh skin stood out to me the most, it was every aspect of my makeup working in tandem that had me outright dumbfounded, including the Popsicle-stained red lip, winged liner, and bronzy contour.
 Admittedly, I snapped selfies most of the way home, allowing the sun to catch the pigment just right, accentuating my features in all the right ways.
 To think most of the products on my face cost under $10 (some under $5), I felt compelled to tell anyone who would listen about my new shockingly good CVS find.

-Below, my favorite products from the line.
+Below, discover my favorite products from the line.

 I'm certainly not a primer fanatic and rarely, if ever, entertain the step, but I was seriously impressed at how much this variation worked to not only blur my skin but also leave it feeling fresh and bouncy rather than matte and tight like I usually experience with other formulas.
 It really set the pace for how the rest of the makeup would lie on my complexion (read: smooth and glowy).
 This is a great primer for people who have combination to dry skin and want that classic, hydrated look.

 I've been faithful to the same brow pencil for ages, but after trying this variation in Cool Taupe, my old faithful has met its match.
 The micro tip makes for precise application and perfect hair-like strokes, and the formula itself is slightly waxy so it stays in place all day long.
 There's even a spoolie on the other side for combing through brows and shaping them into place.